Monarchy of Australia: Title

-In 1973 the Whitlam government replaced the 1953 royal styles Act, with Whitlam arguing that the inclusion and position of Elizabeth's title in the UK made the title not "sufficiently distinctively Australian" and that the phrase "Defender of the Faith" had "no historical or constitutional relevance in Australia".
+the Whitlam government replaced this with the Royal Style and Titles Act 1973, with Whitlam arguing that the inclusion and position of Elizabeth's title in the UK made the title not "sufficiently distinctively Australian" and that the phrase "Defender of the Faith" had "no historical or constitutional relevance in Australia".
 A new Royal Titles and Styles Bill that removed these references was passed by the federal Parliament.
 (Note: A proposal to remove "the second" and "by the grace of God" was dropped after Elizabeth indicated her preference that those phrases remain.)
 The governor-general, Sir Paul Hasluck, reserved royal assent for the monarch, as governor-general Sir William McKell had done with the 1953 Royal Titles and Styles Bill to allow Elizabeth to give her assent in person, which she did at Government House in Canberra on 19 October 1973.

 At the state level, Western Australia and South Australia have independently legislated the monarch's title to be the same as the Commonwealth title.
 There is limited reference to the monarch's title in the other states, however parliamentarians have used expressions such as "Queen of [state]" and "Queen in right of [state]" during parliamentary debates.
 In 1973, Queensland sought to pass legislation to include Queensland specifically in the monarch's title.
-(Note: The full title was to be "Elizabeth the Second, by the Grace of God Queen of the United Kingdom, Australia, Queensland and Her other Realms and Territories, Head of the Commonwealth") The Queensland parliament passed legislation seeking an advisory opinion from the Privy Council as to whether they had the legislative power to do, however this legislation was declared unconstitutional by the High Court.
+(Note: The full title was to be "Elizabeth the Second, by the Grace of God Queen of the United Kingdom, Australia, Queensland and Her other Realms and Territories, Head of the Commonwealth") The Queensland parliament passed legislation seeking an advisory opinion from the Privy Council as to whether they had the legislative power to do so, but that legislation was declared unconstitutional by the High Court.
 In seeking this title, the Queensland government's motivation was to dissuade the British from accepting the Whitlam government's advice that all of the British government's then authority over the states should be transferred to the federal government.
 The dismissal of the Whitlam government in 1975 removed the impetus for the title change and no further steps were taken in the matter.